jon-harper/OmniBox/docs/assembly/hsi_tips.md

     ![heat set insert][img_hsi]{ width="128" align="right"}
     These inserts have a rounded lip on one side.
 This end "sits" in the hole and maintains alignment with the hole during heating and insertion.

-!!! tip
-    The insert holes have a slight inward slope.
-Resistance will gradually increase as the insert slides in place.

 !!! warning
     Installing an insert leaves both the insert and surrounding plastic hot for several minutes.

     Avoid touching areas of the case around an insert until it has cooled.

 1. Pre-set an insert into the hole using your fingers or tweezers.
 It should fit in to the first set of knurles (or pop in place with some pressure).
 2. Place the tip of the soldering iron on the insert.
-Allow it to heat the insert for one (1) to two (2) seconds.
+Allow one (1) to two (2) seconds to heat the insert.
 3. Apply gentle pressure with the iron.
-The plastic should behave like a tacky fluid.
+The surrounding plastic should behave like a tacky fluid.
-4. Stop and remove the iron once the insert is flush or slightly below the surface.
+4. Stop and remove the iron once the insert is flush with the surface or just below.
 5. Check if the insert is off-center by looking for gaps around the edges.
 The plastic should be evenly melted around the insert.
 6. If the insert needs adjustment, gently use tweezers or a long M3 screw to straighten it (while still hot).
 See below if the insert cools.